 The Fontbonne University Department of Public Safety (DPS) provides protective and safety services to the campus community.
-DPS is a member of the University's Student Affairs division, and reports to the Vice President for Student Affairs.
-The Office of Public Safety is located inside Ryan Hall room 101 and is open 24 hours a day,7 days a week.
-DPS is staffed by the Director of Public Safety and several St Louis County licensed security officers who work three shifts providing coverage 24 hours a day, seven days a week.
+DPS is supervised by Per Mar Security, a third party vendor contracted by the University, and reports to the Dean of Students.
+The Office of Public Safety is located in the security building on the back lot of campus and is open 24 hours a day, 7 days a week.
+DPS is staffed by the several St Louis County licensed security officers who work three shifts providing coverage 24 hours a day, seven days a week.
 All these officers undergo annual training and a criminal background check conducted by the St. Louis County Police Department in connection with their annual licensure.
 All officers are also required to participate in the following types of training: CPR/First Aid, Defensive Tactics, Campus Emergency Response, FERPA, and Clery Act.
 Officers are also given opportunities to participate in additional training courses offered by the St. Louis County Police Department throughout the year.
 DPS operates according to a comprehensive set of procedures which outline how to respond to or investigate serious incidents on campus such as reports of a fire, an active shooter situation, sexual assault, or property crime.
 Departmental policies also outline general responsibilities and expectations for each member of the Department.
 Each officer is required to review these procedures when they begin their employment with the Department, and DPS leadership reviews these departmental policies and procedures with the staff throughout the year.